-Here I am on the first day of January.
-In the finishing movements of the perfectly paced (less perfectly written) “The Testaments,” by Margaret Atwood.
+Here I am, in the finishing movements of the perfectly paced (less perfectly written) “The Testaments,” by Margaret Atwood.
 There are moments of awkwardness in this text that I am not sure were on purpose.
 Nonetheless, it’s a fine novel — not that you need me to tell you this.
 It co-won the Booker for god’s sake. (along with “Girl, Woman, Other,” by Bernardine Evaristo — which I have not read yet).
 Spent a few days in Banff after Christmas, reading in the hot tub, drinking wine, hiking, and eating.
 It was delightful.
 A welcome break from…well, everything.
 Now it is a new year and I am reminded of the quote from the movie Whatever Works.
 “That’s why I can’t say enough times, whatever love you can get and give, whatever happiness you can filch or provide, every temporary measure of grace, whatever works.” — Boris Yellnikoff

 If I was going to make a New Year’s resolution, it would be that quote.
 To be open to anything that could provide a temporary measure of grace and grasp onto it!

 This December darkness sits on the city like a beautiful, brooding woman wearing a flowing, grey satin dress that is dropped to the ground.
 Under her dress is a layered white crinoline.